asteroidDavis/cmpen431-benchmarks/README.md

 If sim1.out already exists in the folder the old version will be dated with the current time.

 Attention:
 Your directory structure must match mine.
-Ie. each directory needs tmp.cfg Aslo this will delete any files named conf.cfg in the directories containg tmp.cfg.
+Ie. each directory needs tmp.cfg or a link to tmp.cfg.
+Aslo this will delete any files named conf.cfg in the directories containg tmp.cfg.